 Perfect for me too because I can get our salad planted and then go off while actually doing other things.
 My favorite kind of multi-tasking.
 Think salads as a babysitter instead of TV as a babysitter.
 Yeah.
 I never thought of it either.

-Obviously, their participation increases the likelihood that they’ll try the new and distinct flavors of the various greens and sure enough they were grazing before the salad was even harvested.
+Obviously, their participation increases the likelihood that they’ll try the new and distinct flavors of the various greens and sure enough, they were grazing before the salad was even harvested.
 They were leery of the pea shoots, in particular, at first but they ended up being their favorite.

 In the dead of winter (while conserving firewood so our home was on the chilly side) and during the cloudiest couple of weeks I think we’ve had all winter, we grew a huge bowl of salad in a 3′ x 2′ space in a window sill in less than 2 weeks!
-(Remember, we’re a family of 10 so take that in consideration when you’re doing the math.
+(Remember, we’re a family of 10 so take that into consideration when you’re doing the math.
 Most families can grow almost a week’s worth of salads in that same space.)

 The book walks you through the process step-by-step, thoroughly explaining why it works best with this method.
 For example why you should grow them in the dark, covered with soggy newspaper for the first few days until they sprout.
 A step which is counter intuitive.
-It extols the culinary virtues of the variety of seeds you can use as soil sprouts such as peas, sunflowers, radish, broccoli, kale, alfalfa, buckwheat, and many more.
+It extols the culinary virtues of the variety of seeds you can use as soil sprouts such as peas, sunflowers, radish, broccoli, kale, alfalfa, buckwheat, and more.
 It even goes into detail about how you can turn your soil sprouts into a lucrative cottage business.

 We enjoyed our soil sprouts in a Grilled Chicken Salad with Herbed Tortilla Croutons that is one of our families favorites.
 The soil sprouts took it to the next level and added such a variety of flavor I fear an plain old salad will be boring from here on out.